OpenNebula/docs/source/integration/references/overview.rst

 Hypervisor Compatibility
 ================================================================================

-All the Sections of this Chapter applies to KVM, LXD and vCenter hypervisors.
+All the Sections of this Chapter applies to all hypervisors.